 Most pension and retirement accounts are completely protected with a few exceptions.

-You can protect up to 60% of earned but unpaid wages for head of household and up to 40% for others.
-The head of household can keep at least $15 per week plus $2 per week for each dependent other than the spouse and $10 per week for others.
-600.531.
+You can protect up to 60% of earned but unpaid wages for the head of household or $15 per week plus $2 per week for each dependent other than the spouse.
+Others can protect up to 40% or $10 per week.
+600.5311.

-The public benefits listed below are fully protected regardless of the amount received.
+Public benefits are fully protected regardless of the amount received as follows:

-This article only mentions the most commonly used Michigan exemptions.
-It does not mention all exemptions that are available to you.
-Keep in mind that state exemptions change periodically so you should always check the exemption statutes themselves before filing for bankruptcy.
-For information on how to research exemption statutes see Nolo’s Legal Research Center.
+This article includes the most commonly-used Michigan exemptions.
+Others might be available to you.
+Also, state exemptions change periodically so you should always check the exemption statutes before filing for bankruptcy.